robstoll/atrium/README.md

 The reporting can be read as `I expected the subject of the expectation, which was 10, to be less than 5 and to be greater than 10`

-This is similar to the concept of soft assertions in AssertJ with the difference that you do not need an extra utility, you do not have to repeat the subject and most importantly, you do not have to deal with calling `assertAll()`.
+This is similar to the concept of soft assertions in AssertJ with the difference that you do not need an extra utility, and you do not have to repeat the subject.
 The above is the equivalent of the following AssertJ example:
 ```kotlin
 assertSoftly {